Nibers/ESP32-SCD30-mini-webserver/readme.md

 # ESP32 CO₂, Temperature, and Humidity Web Server

 This project is an ESP32-based web server that reads CO₂, temperature, and humidity data from an SCD30 sensor.
 The data is stored and visualized using **Chart.js** in a web interface.
-The server provides real-time data along with plots for the last 24 hours.
+The server provides current data with plots for the last 24 hours.

+All of required code is in one file `ESP32-SCD30-mini-webserver.ino` , making the project very easy to set up.

 ## Features